SungardAS/aws-services/awsconfig/README.md

     outputfile.txt

     where
-      <function_full_name> is one of 'cloudtrail-checker', 'cloudtrail-enabler' or 'cloudtrail-remover'
+      <function_full_name> is one of 'awsconfig-checker', 'awsconfig-enabler' or 'awsconfig-remover'
       <region_where_function_run> is the region where the function will be run